Fade BG Image

 "As expected of us… So, looks like beyond here is mostly unexplored territory?"

-"Hoh, that's promising… But it's also dangerous.
+"Hoh, that's promising… But dangerous too.
 What do we do?"

 "Nn?
 Hey, look at that."